-According to local history, children from the Cheraw area collected pennies for the development of the park, and the community contributed heavily towards the donations.
-As a result the Town of Cheraw was able to purchase 700 acres for the park.
+According to local lore, children from Cheraw collected pennies for the development of the park, and the community contributed heavily towards the donations.
+As a result, the Town of Cheraw was able to purchase 700 acres for the park.
 By 1934, another 7,362 acres had been donated by local citizens and the federal government.
 The park sits near the Carolina Sandhills National Wildlife Refuge as well as the Sand Hills State Forest; all three sites are abundant in longleaf pines (Pinus palustris), which provide habitat to the federally-endangered red-cockaded woodpecker (Picoides borealis).

 Reflections on Cheraw State Park

 Jim Jenkins of Chesterfield contributed the photo below shares: “As a teenager, I spent many wonderful summer days at Cheraw State Park, swimming, camping, and picnicking.
 At that time it was a chore to get to the other side of Lake Juniper, but the attractive boardwalk that has been added makes it a pleasant way to see the lake, the dam, campsites, and even fish from the boardwalk.
 Many folks who have not visited the park in recent years are not even aware the boardwalk has been built.
 This is a wonderful addition to the park facilities.”